-Updated with personal story sent to me by a reader, Val Swabb: ” They put me on BC at age 14.
+Updated with another related personal story by reader, Val Swabb: ” They put me on BC at age 14.
 I wound up developing psuedotumer cerebri, which means “false tumor of the brain”.

 None of the Drs realized it was the BC, they were getting ready ti place a stint in my spinal chord, my mom started researching it, as a nurse she had access to a lot of data, she found out BC causes it.
 I stopped BC and started improving immediately.
 I’ll never be 100%, I still get swelling in my brain every month, just before that time, when I was pregnant with Jordan they almost had to put a stint in it got so bad.

 Wish I knew then everything I know now.”